MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-streaming-csharp.md

 ---
-title: Use streaming ingestion to ingest data into Azure Data Explorer
+title:  Set up Azure Data Explorer cluster for streaming ingestion using C#
 description: In this article you learn how to configure your Azure Data Explorer cluster using C# and start loading data with streaming ingestion.
 author: orspod
 ms.author: orspodek